 We can hold all our stuff in these packs, as well as some of the kids’ extra gear, and have a little room left over for things we might pick up along the way.

-Packed as they are, they currently weigh between 45-47lbs (20-21kg).
-We are staring out a little heavier than we would like, but we are also carrying extra snacks and lots of liquids (bug spray, sunscreen, lotions) that we will use up as we go.
+Packed as they are, they currently weigh between 39-44lbs (18-20kg).
+We are starting out a little heavier than we would like, but we are also carrying extra snacks and lots of liquids (bug spray, sunscreen, lotions) that we will use up as we go.

 This backpack zips fully open like a suitcase, allowing full access to the interior, rather than being top-loading like a traditional backpack.
-The front section can be zipped-off and used as a small daypack, but we haven’t used this feature.
+The front section can be zipped off and used as a small daypack, which has come in handy.

 The inside front flap contains a large mesh zip pocket that can be used to separate things.
 We keep our pouch of medicine in this pocket.
 We rarely need to access it, but always know where it is.